 The video lectures were recorded during Fall 2023.
 I have tried to teach in a way such that the vast majority of the lecture material is still relevant.
 Where there have been important changes in public policy, I have updated the course readings to reflect this.
+That said, the new Trump administration has really changed public policy in ways I could not have anticipated and have not fully accounted for in the readings.
+I will likely record short, additional videos to supplement some of the lectures where there has been major change-look for emails about this.
 If you have any questions/confusion about things that may have changed, please contact me!